BrandonTsai/study-notes/02_GO/index.md

 7: Functions
 - Declaring and calling functions

-8: Structs and Custom Types
+8: Custom Type, Struct and Interface
 - Creating custom types and type aliases
 - Defining and using methods
+- Defining and using struct
-- Defining and using structs
+- Defining and using interface

 9: Pointers and Memory Management
 - Understanding pointers and memory addresses